denys-tyshetskyy/data-reconciliation/README.md

-# S3 data masking in AWS using DataBrew and Step Function
+# Data reconciliation between source DB and S3 bucket in AWS using Athena Federated query and Step Function

-The goal of the project is to provision AWS Infra that would allow to read files from S3 bucket and analyze it with AWS DataBrew.
+The goal of the project is to provision AWS infrastructure that would allow to reconcile data between source RDBMS and S3 bucket where that data has been ingested into by DMS from the source DB.
-If sensitive has been found in the file, it would be masked using DataBrew masking recipe.
+It would allow to provide the confidence that DMS data movement works as intended.
+It also provides a good example how athena federated query can be utilized with step function and data lake.

 ```
 $ python -m venv .venv